- Find a Doctor

 Who is able to see my records?

-You are the only one able to see your medical documents in MyChart, unless you choose to share your records with a family member, care giver or loved one.
-For more information on granting someone else access to your account, please log into your MyChart account, go to messaging and then click on; “Request Family Access.”
+You are the only one able to see your medical documents in MyChart, unless you choose to share your records with a family member, caregiver or loved one.
+For more information on granting someone else access to your account, please log into your MyChart account, go to “Health”, click on “Share My Record” and click on “Friends and family access.”

 Can parents/guardians request access to their minor child’s MyChart account if they are in the 0-12 age range?